Report from the Board of Directors

 |MPPA’s Online Store & Marketplace Partners|

+We are pleased to see a continued significant growth of online business to approximately 4.76% in Q1; 4.39% in Q2; 9.82% in Q3; 8.53% in Q4 and 6.7% of total sales in 2021 compared to 2.9% and less than 0.1% in 2020 and 2019 respectively.
 It now captures great opportunities to serve the new digital lifestyle being adopted by more Indonesian consumers as they have been practicing Social & Physical Distancing measures.
-These strategies would support the Company in strengthening its strategic foundation and key business pillars as it will enter into New Normal in 2021 and beyond.
+These strategies would support the Company in strengthening its strategic foundation and key business pillars as it will enter into New Normal in 2022 and beyond.

 We believe all those actions above are important foundation as the Company continues to build a sustainable retail management platform that is necessary to support future growth.
-We are optimistic that improved macroeconomic condition in 2021, coupled with the new strategy will position the Company to regain its market leadership going forward.
+We are optimistic that improved macroeconomic condition in 2022, coupled with the unwavering focus of consumer retailing strategy will position the Company to regain its market leadership going forward.

-In terms of cost efficiencies, the Company continued re-examining its cost structure by looking at a number of operational efficiencies.
-In 2020, total employees were 8,044 people with a more streamlined, efficient management structure.
-Other actions were also taken for unsupportable costs including a shift of marketing spend from nationwide media advertising to a more cost-effective online, social media approach and community-based marketing.
-These efficiency measures resulted into approximately Rp273 billion savings on selling, general, and administrative expenses within the period.
+In term of cost efficiencies, the Company continued re-examining its cost structure by looking at a number of operational efficiencies.
+In 2021, the Company was able to maintain total employees at the level of 8,704 people with greater focus on existing staff productivity and duty assignment.
+Other actions were also taken for unsupportable costs including a continued marketing promotion spend to cost-effective online, social media approach and community-based marketing.
+These efficiency measures resulted into approximately Rp193 billion savings on selling, general, and administrative expenses within the period.

 The BOD worked closely with the Management under the guidance of the BOC and Audit Committee to deliver company-wide standard operating procedures, which in turn ensuring proper implementation of GCG aspects into daily business operations.
 Internal control measures were continually being strengthened to support MPPA’s businesses.
-The function and importance of Internal Audit has also been further strengthened with new appointment of Internal Audit Head and a series of stricter audit control procedures to ensure higher credibility of audit findings.
+The function and importance of Internal Audit has also been further strengthened and a series of stricter audit control procedures to ensure higher credibility of audit findings.
 Additionally, the existing Whistleblowing system has also been further elevated and enforced to ensure good governance practices are being executed following proper procedures.

 In compliance with OJK Regulation No. 33/ POJK.04/2014, the BOD continued to enforce its guidelines and work conducts for each Board member.
 During the year, the BOD conducted 12 meetings among its members and 4 separate formal meetings with the BOC, in which all of the meetings were conducted via online video conferencing, emails and other online communication methods.
 Results and further BOC’s guidance from those meetings were well communicated to the Management team to ensure proper and timely execution and reviews.